Applications Invited for CSA Trust Grant for 2020

 The Chemical Structure Association (CSA) Trust is an internationally recognized organization established to promote the critical importance of chemical information to advances in chemical research.
-In support of its charter, the Trust has created a unique Grant Program and is now inviting the submission of grant applications for 2018.
+In support of its charter, the Trust has created a unique grant program and is now inviting the submission of grant applications for 2020.

 Who is Eligible?